cjddatainstitute/data-institute-2024/README.md

 * Ride-shares and cabs will usually drop passengers at one of two spots on campus: the intersection of Nebraska Avenue and New Mexico (easiest), or entering campus from Massachusetts Ave and letting people out on Lydecker Road.

 ## Day 10
-Friday, July 19 - Celebration and final presentations
+Friday, July 19

+### Celebration and final presentations

-Presentations - we'd love to hear a highlight of something you've learned from the Data Institute.
+We'd love to hear a highlight of something you've learned from the Data Institute.
 Each person will have about 5 minutes to jump to the front of the room, plug in your laptop if youd like to, and share something you're excited about.

 This is super laid back and celebratory!
 You could talk about anything: